alexandrajulius/RuleEngine/README.md

 # Rule Engine
-An engine to rule them all...

-## What is it good for?
-This Rule Engine provides all kinds of expressions that can be combined to form rules which will then be applied to given data.
+This Rule Engine provides all kinds of expressions that can be combined to form rules which will then be applied to a given set of data.
-Hence, the API of this Rule Engine is as follows
+Hence, the API of this Rule Engine is as follows:
 ```php
 $evaluator->evaluate(ExpressionInterface $rules, array $data);
 ```

-The rules implement any domain knowledge.
-Fore example, a stakeholder specifies rules that need to be applied to calculate the shipping costs of a cart.
+The rules should be formed by a developer and will implement any domain knowledge.
+For example, a stakeholder specifies rules that calculate the shipping costs of a cart.
 Moreover, they want to be able to change these specifications over time (today free-shipping of one product applies to all products in the cart, tomorrow only to one product).